Muhlenberg College: Academics

-Muhlenberg College offers bachelor's degrees with academic focuses on liberal-arts education and preprofessional studies.
-Around 85% of the faculty have a PhD or other terminal degree in their respective fields.
-The student to faculty ratio was 11:1 as of 2018.
-The college maintains chapters of over 15 national Greek Academic Honor Societies.
+Muhlenberg College offers bachelor's degrees with academic focuses on liberal arts education and pre-professional studies.
+Approximately 85% of the faculty have a PhD or other terminal degree in their respective fields.
+The student to faculty ratio, as of 2018, was 11:1.
+The college maintains chapters of over 15 national Greek academic honor societies.
 Bachelor's degree programs for returning adult students are offered through the School of Continuing Education.
-Graduate degrees have also been offered since the 2020–21 school year.
+Graduate degrees have also been offered since the 2020–21 academic year.

-The college offers accelerated programs, cross-registration between disciplines, double majors, honors programs, independent study, internships, Army ROTC, student-designed majors, over 160 study-abroad programs, teacher certification, visiting/exchange student programs, and a Washington, DC semester.
+The college offers accelerated programs, cross-registration between disciplines, double majors, honors programs, independent study, internships, Army ROTC, student-designed majors, over 160 study-abroad programs, teacher certification, visiting and exchange student programs, and a Washington, D.C. semester.

-Admissions and rankings
+Admissions

-About one-third (32%) of applicants were offered admission for the 2016–2017 academic year.
-About 44% of the students accepted for the 2013–2014 freshman class were in the top 10% of their high-school or preparatory-school graduating class, 69% in the top 20% of their graduating class, and 81% in the top 30%.
-Three-quarters of the freshman class receive some sort of financial aid.
-Muhlenberg is primarily a regional college, with 72% of incoming freshmen coming from Pennsylvania, New Jersey, or New York, but the school also receives a variety of applicants with admissions granted from the West Coast, including students from California, Oregon, and Arizona.
+In the 2016–2017 academic year, about one-third (32%) of applicants were offered admission.
+In the 2013–2014 academic year, about 44% of students accepted for admission into the freshman class were in the top 10% of their high school or preparatory school graduating class, 69% in the top 20% of their graduating class, and 81% were in the top 30%.
+Three-quarters of the freshman class receive some form of financial aid.
+Muhlenberg is primarily a regional college, with 72% of incoming freshmen coming from Pennsylvania, New Jersey, or New York state.
+However, the school also receives applications from the West Coast, including students from Arizona, California, and Oregon.

+Rankings

-In its 2022 rankings, U.S. News & World Report placed the college at 76th among national liberal-arts colleges.
-Forbes ranked Muhlenberg 82nd on their list of the best liberal-arts colleges in the United States.
-Princeton Review lists Muhlenberg as one of the best colleges in the northeast out of a total number of 218 ranked colleges.
-As of 2016, the college's theatre program was ranked first in the nation by Princeton Review, its food 16th in the nation, and the college was chosen as one of the "Top 286 Green Colleges" in the country in rankings developed in collaboration with the U.S. Green Building Council.
-Muhlenberg College was also named as one of the Lehigh Valley's Top Workplaces in 2013.
+In its 2025 rankings, U.S. News & World Report ranked Muhlenberg College 71st among the nation's liberal arts colleges.
+In 2022, Forbes ranked Muhlenberg 86th on their list of liberal arts colleges in the United States.
+In 2024, Washington Monthly ranked Muhlenberg College 49th among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 Athletics

-Muhlenberg College athletic teams are the Muhlenberg Mules and compete in NCAA Division III.
+Muhlenberg College athletic teams are known as the Muhlenberg Mules and compete in NCAA Division III.
 The college has 22 intercollegiate sports, which belong to either the Centennial Conference or Eastern College Athletic Conference.

-Both men's and women's teams exist for basketball, cross country, golf, lacrosse, soccer, tennis, and track and field.
-Men's teams exist for baseball, football, and wrestling; women have teams for softball, field hockey, and volleyball.
+Both men's and women's teams exist for basketball, cross country, golf, lacrosse, soccer, tennis, track and field, and wrestling.
+Men's teams exist for baseball and football; women have teams for softball, field hockey, and volleyball.

 In 2004, additional athletic facilities were built west of the field house.
 Updated tennis courts were built in 2003 and two fields were added in 1997 and 1998.
 The baseball and softball teams do not have on-campus facilities.
 The football, field hockey, and track and field teams each perform at Scotty Wood Stadium, at 3400 West Chew Street, on the Muhlenberg College campus.